WEEFAA/tweetur/README.md

-Please refer to the twitter parameter for more information about parameters, parameters can be ommitted in some methods but most of the time parameters are required and callbacks are highly recommended
+Please refer to the twitter parameter for more information about parameters, parameters can be ommitted in some methods but most of the time parameters are required and callback is required

 #### Note: params should always be an object